Home > CPU > CPU Buyer's Guide

 How we chose the best CPU for video editing

-Wading the waters of choosing the best processor for a video editing workstation isn’t easy, but we like to think we’re fairly well-equipped to take on this task.
-First and foremost, we have an expansive in-depth topic knowledge of CPUs, and what makes them good for specific use cases such as video editing.
+Wading the waters of choosing the best processor for a creative workstation isn’t easy, but we like to think we’re fairly well-equipped to take on this task.
+First and foremost, we have an expansive, in-depth topic knowledge of CPUs and what makes them good for specific use cases such as editing.
 As mentioned above, video editing can be rather a CPU-heavy task, as it does most of the lifting when it comes to effects and overall playback performance.
-So in terms of what you should be looking for in general, you should prioritize high clock speeds and number of cores, as these will impact its ability to take on the computational tasks.
-Alongside this, it’s good to take into account the requirements of your preferred software, whether that be Premiere Pro or DaVinci Resolve, and use this as a guideline of what works well – and what doesn’t.

 However, theoretical power is obviously just one side of the coin, and the real test is getting reliable and consistent performance under the actual conditions of 4K editing and processing.
-Luckily, we prioritize showcasing cards that we’ve been able to make sure can achieve this through our benchmarking, and that we’ve had hands-on experience with.
-All of this takes place in the PC Guide Testing Lab, and you can follow that up if you’re interested in how we test in general.
-While not necessary, we also weighed in on gaming performance too, as pastimes are equally as important to consider.
+Luckily, we prioritize showcasing cards that we’ve been able to ensure can achieve this through our benchmarking and that we’ve had hands-on experience with.
+All of this takes place in the PC Guide Testing Lab, and you can follow that up if you’re interested.

 Best CPU for video editing